 Industrial heritage is also in evidence as you glimpse former Cotswold stone textile mills enroute.

-A good place to start is the Canal Visitor Centre at Wallbridge in Stroud or Stroud Tourist Information Centre in the Subscription Rooms.
+A good place to start is the Canal Visitor Centre at Wallbridge in Stroud.
 A copy of the Towpath Map is available to purchase at the Canal Visitor Centre on-line shop, click here Stroudwater Canal & Thames & Severn Canal Towpath Map

 Suggested places where you can find parking to start your walk include Victory Park in Ebley near Stroud (GL5 4LH); Cheapside in Stroud (GL5 2AD) close to the Canal Visitor Centre; London Road in Stroud (GL5 2AJ) where you can walk through the Waitrose car park to Capel's Mill; and Chalford.